 Cold Air Intakes – Things To Look For

-Whether this will make any more power is up for debate.
+Whether this will make any more power is up for debate ie does you intake need to supply any more air?
+Again, back to the vacuum figures.

 Just because an cold air intake can flow 50% more air (a favourite “spec” of cold air intake marketing departments) does not mean it makes more power.

-If the stock intake system is fine, greater air flow capability will do absolutely nothing to engine power.
+If the stock intake system is fine, greater air flow capability will do absolutely nothing to engine power because the engine doesn’t need any extra airflow of the standard intake system.

 The most important factor of all.
 A good air filter is a must.
 Cheap air filters will let in dust which will slowly sand your engine from the inside.